||1.Adopted and promulgated by Ministerial Order No. 09920016200, BSMI, MOEA on 11 October 2010.

 b.Management-system-based monitoring inspection:

-(a) An applicant must register in the monitoring system and submit the application form, together
+(a) An applicant shall register in the monitoring system and submit the application form, together

 with quality management system certificates issued by the BSMI or by certification bodies

-recognized by the BSMI, and a list of basic inspection equipment, to the Inspection Authority to
+recognized by the BSMI, and a list of basic inspection equipment, to the Inspection Authority.

-pycnometer, constant temperature and humidity incubator, air permeability apparatus, Vicat
+temperature and humidity incubator, air permeability apparatus, Vicat apparatus, compression

 (2)Commodity Inspection Mark:

-a.Cement must have the Commodity Inspection Mark on the smallest packaging unit.
+a.Cement shall bear the Commodity Inspection Mark on the smallest packaging unit.
 But those in

 bulk can be exempted from labelling the Commodity Inspection Mark.

-b.The Inspection method is monitoring inspection.
-Where the product lot number or manufacture
+the Commodity Inspection Mark by themselves if the product lot number or manufacture date is

-date is identified in the application form, and the smallest packaging unit is labelled with the
+identified in the application form, and the smallest packaging unit is labelled with the product lot

-c.For the production premises registered under the management-system-based monitoring
+c.Where the production premises are registered under the management-system-based monitoring

 inspection, the obligatory inspection applicants may print the Commodity Inspection Mark by